 Hate really boils down to that which we find unpleasant and dislike in the extreme.
 Conversely, love is that which we like.
 Why then do we love some things and hate other things?
 I see the survival instinct at work here.
 Namely, that which we feel beneficial, we love; that which we feel harmful, we hate.
 This simple process of attraction and aversion is common to all life.
 It is the fulcrum of survival.
 The stronger we feel either one, the more active the response.
 The only two factors that are unique to humans are tool use and cognition.
 These greatly influence our responses to these universal survival instincts.

 Just imagine what would happen if an angry chimp had a gun and a skillful finger to pull the trigger.
-Clearly, like chimps without tools we’d mostly be throwing feces at each other instead of guided missiles.
+Clearly, like chimps without such tools, we’d mostly be throwing feces at each other instead of guided missiles.
 Considering our capability to destroy anything that disturbs us, it is remarkable that we don’t wreak more havoc on the planet than we do.

 Next, imagine how tormented that angry chimp might be if it could think.
 All its emotional currents could exist larger than life in its imagination — it could love and hate!
 Clearly, animals (including humans) without thought will mostly experience the moment, ‘up’ or ‘down’, with no cognitive means to magnify and fixate on it.
 As it is now, we haul around our ‘loves and hates’ like so much extra baggage.
 A worry-free life remains beyond our reach as long as we hang onto our ‘love and hate’ narratives (2).